 Persian cat: noble, calm, and gentle

-Although their characteristic face shape and small nose often make them little sinister, Persian cats are friendly and extremely cuddly cats.
-The relaxed and balanced nature of the Persian cat makes this animal an ideal roommate who is completely comfortable as an indoor cat.
+Although their characteristic face shape and small nose often make them little sinister, Persian cats are friendly and highly cuddly cats.
+The relaxed and balanced nature of the Persian cat makes this animal an ideal roommate who is entirely comfortable as an indoor cat.

 Persian Cat: Life and Care